cricket007/Kafka-Zookeeper-with-Vault/README.md

     - replace these values in the following lines:
         - "echo \"[paul]\naws_access_key_id=**&lt;Access key for user allowed to assume role defined in Terraform&gt;**\naws_secret_access_key=**&lt;Secret key for user allowed to assume role defined in Terraform&gt;**\n\n[default]\naws_access_key_id=**&lt;Access key for user allowed to assume role defined in Terraform&gt;**\naws_secret_access_key=**&lt;secret key for user allowed to assume role defined in Terraform&gt;**\" | sudo tee --append ~/.aws/credentials"
         - "echo \"[default]\nregion=eu-west-1\n\n[profile terraform]\nrole_arn=**&lt;ARN for role defined in Terraform&gt;**\nsource_profile=paul\nregion=eu-west-1\" | sudo tee --append ~/.aws/config"

+- In all of the install-? directories:

+    - add a .pem file that you reference in the conf_?.py script.
+This will allow paramiko to successfully SSH

 #### In the /Packer/?/install-?/ dirs (? = server name)